What makes for a good investment in the event of a crisis?

 Variable bank prices

-From one region to another, or even from one branch to another, commercial banks are able to get away with applying variable prices, in some cases without any apparent reason.
-Within the same network, you may also be charged extra fees, so it is best to research these prices in advance before you choose a bank, since some bank connection – even if only to a lesser extent – is unavoidable today.
+From one region to another, or simply from one branch to another, commercial banks are able to get away with applying variable prices, some with no apparent reason.
+You may also be charged extra fees within this same network, so it is best to do some advance research on prices before you choose a bank, since it is impossible not to use a bank at all these days, even if it is only to a small degree.

 Better than stocks!

 If your goal is to shelter your capital or your savings, then it only makes sense to place your trust in gold.
-It’s a proven fact: in times of crisis, or even just economic instability, as is the case with the US-China conflict, the value of gold only increases.
+It’s a proven fact: in times of crisis or even just economic instability—such as the US-China conflict—the value of gold only increases.

 A corrupt financial system